-Thunderhead is committed to preserving the confidentiality and integrity of all information it holds and processes and to operating its business in compliance with the requirements of the UK Data Protection Act 1998, the EU Data Protection Directive (95/46/EC) and related rules.
+Thunderhead is committed to preserving the confidentiality and integrity of all information it holds and processes and to operating its business in compliance with the requirements of relevant Data Protection Laws and Regulations.

 Any questions about this Policy should be raised with the Data Protection Officer whose details are at the end of this Policy.

 The following key words and phrases are used within this Policy:

 |“Confidential Information”||means all confidential information disclosed by the Customer to Thunderhead whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information (including Personal Data);|

 |means all electronic data or information submitted by or on behalf of the Customer including data submitted through an API and, where the context so admits, the content and or form/appearance of any document templates created by Customer in the course of using the Services;|

 |“Data Controller”||means the entity which determines the purposes and means of the Processing of Personal Data;|